minvws/nl-covid19-notification-app-website/_includes/content/en/1-11-coronamelder-in-makkelijke-taal.md

-<a href="https://corona.steffie.nl/nl/#!/nl/modules/de-coronamelder-app/60/stap-1.html" target="_blank" rel="noopener roferrer">On this website, Steffie explains the CoronaMelder app in clear and simple language and using interactive images.
-(Dutch)</a>
+<a href="https://corona.steffie.nl/nl/#!/nl/modules/de-coronamelder-app/60/stap-1.html" target="_blank" rel="noopener roferrer">On this website, Steffie explains the CoronaMelder app in simple language (Dutch)</a>.
+Steffie uses videos in language that is easy to understand.